Catholic International University

 This policy is readily available to students and employees at all times through the catalog located on the website, the student handbook available on the online campus and in the employee handbook.
 New students/employees will receive a copy of the Catholic International University Drug Free Schools and Workplace policy as part of acceptance/orientation process.

-Because we are a completely online institution, we are unable to provide onsite counseling or treatment.
-We provide the following information as a resource for those who need assistance with avoiding or recovering from alcohol or drug abuse.
+Because Catholic International is a completely online institution, it is unable to provide onsite counseling or treatment.
+The following information is provided as a resource for those who need assistance with avoiding or recovering from alcohol or drug abuse.

 We encourage any student, staff, or faculty member who needs information related to alcohol or drug abuse to use directory information, online searches, the telephone book, or referrals from friends and/or professionals.